How To Instantly Share Files And Folders In Arch Linux

 Here is the sample screenshot of the above share.

 Alternatively, he/she can use wget or anything to access or download the shares.
-Quite easy, isn’t?
+Quite handy, isn’t?
 Yes, it is!
 You can share any folder or file as I described above in your Arch Linux systems.
 To exit Quickserve, simply press CTRL+C.

 For more details, refer the quickserve help section.